 - (a) The counterparty to the derivative transaction is generally the fund.
 When a fund manager executes a transaction for different funds at the same time (e.g. block trade), it should immediately allocate the relevant part of that transaction to the relevant funds and report accordingly.
 In rare circumstances, the fund manager executes trades on its own account and not on behalf of the funds it manages, in this last case the counterparty would be the fund manager.
-When the counterparty to the derivative transaction is the fund, it has the following consequences: - 1.
-When the Regulation refers to a number of trade or to a threshold, this should be assessed at the level of the fund (or in case of umbrella funds, at the level of the sub-fund), and not at the level of the fund manager.
-It will be the case for example to assess the frequency of portfolio reconciliation or the scope of the portfolio compression requirement. - 2.
-For the purpose of the reporting to TRs, the counterparty ID should be the ID of the fund, not the ID of the fund manager.
+When the counterparty to the derivative transaction is the fund, it has the following consequences: - When the Regulation refers to a number of trade or to a threshold, this should be assessed at the level of the fund (or in case of umbrella funds, at the level of the sub-fund), and not at the level of the fund manager.
+It will be the case for example to assess the frequency of portfolio reconciliation or the scope of the portfolio compression requirement. - For the purpose of the reporting to TRs, the counterparty ID should be the ID of the fund, not the ID of the fund manager.
 The fund manager can report to TRs on behalf of the funds without prejudice to the funds liability for meeting the reporting obligation.
-In that situation, the ID of the fund manager shall be provided as the reporting entity ID. - 3.
-When a management company provides the service of portfolio management (as defined in Article 4(9) of MiFID) to a client, and, by doing so, enters into derivative contracts, the client should be considered as the counterparty to the derivative contract.
+In that situation, the ID of the fund manager shall be provided as the report submitting entity ID. - 3.
+When a management company provides the service of portfolio management (as defined in Article 4(9) of MiFID) to a client, and, by doing so, enters into derivative contracts, the client should be considered as the counterparty to the derivative, except when the management company bears the risk of the derivative contract and therefore is to be considered the counterparty.
 The management company can report to TRs on behalf of the clients without prejudice to the client's liability for meeting the reporting obligation.
-In that situation, the ID of the management company shall be provided as the reporting entity ID. - (b) If the activity performed by the entity with a charitable nature or otherwise a non-profit profile falls under the definition of economic activity that qualifies it as an undertaking (see European Commission FAQ no. 14), the charity or non-profit entity would be subject to the obligations applicable to non-financial counterparties for the derivatives transactions concluded, including the reporting obligation.
+In that situation, the ID of the management company shall be provided as the report submitting entity ID (for the two situations covered by this scenario, please refer to Case 4 Counterparties in the context of portfolio management). - (b) If the activity performed by the entity with a charitable nature or otherwise a non-profit profile falls under the definition of economic activity that qualifies it as an undertaking (see European Commission FAQ no. 14), the charity or non-profit entity would be subject to the obligations applicable to non-financial counterparties for the derivatives transactions concluded, including the reporting obligation.